Menopause causes many changes, like hormone shifts, joint pain, fatigue, and a slower metabolism.

 It improves cholesterol levels and supports blood vessel function.

-(For clarity, moderate intensity exercise, cardio speaking, is around 55% of max heart rate, or 5/6 on a 1 - 10 scale.
-If walking, your breathing should be increased, but you should also still be able to speak!
-If you cant, then your likely going too fast, if thats the case, it becomes intensive, not moderate!)
+(For clarity, moderate intensity exercise, cardio speaking, is around 55% of your max. heart rate, or 5/6 on a 1 - 10 scale.

 #3 Weight Management: